cobwebos/docs/articles/azure-monitor/app/eventcounters.md

         services.ConfigureTelemetryModule<EventCounterCollectionModule>(
             (module, o) =>
             {
-                // This removes all default counters.
+                // This removes all default counters, if any. module.Counters.Clear();
-                module.Counters.Clear();

                 // This adds a user defined counter "MyCounter" from EventSource named "MyEventSource"